Postmenopausal confusion: Supplementation

 Soy isoflavones (SIF), a type of phytoestrogen which can be found in soybeans, fruits and nuts, has been shown to improve cognitive outcomes in recent postmenopausal women of less than 10 years.
 This suggests that the initiation of SIF may have a critical margin of opportunity when used at a younger age in postmenopausal women.
 In addition to improved cognitive functions and visual memory, no evidence of harm from SIF supplementation was revealed with the dose ranges tested in multiple trials.

 Analysis of multiple randomized controlled trials have brought attention to black cohosh and red clover (which contain phytoestrogen) and its potential as an efficacious treatment of menopausal symptoms.
 Black cohosh did not reveal any evidence of risk of harm, but lack of good evidence cannot firmly conclude its safety.
 Overall, the results suggested that neither botanical treatments provided any cognitive benefits.

 Resveratrol, another bioactive compound derived from plants, has also shown to improve cognitive performance in postmenopausal women.
 There are ongoing trials studying the cognitive benefits of resveratrol in early versus late postmenopausal women.

-Chronic Ginkgo bilob supplementation has been shown to improve "mental flexibility" in "older and more cognitively impaired" postmenopausal women.
-However, a combined Ginkgo biloba and ginger supplementation had no effect on memory or cognitive performance in postmenopausal women.
+Chronic ginkgo biloba supplementation has been shown to improve "mental flexibility" in "older and more cognitively impaired" postmenopausal women.
+However, a combined ginkgo biloba and ginger supplementation had no effect on memory or cognitive performance in postmenopausal women.

 Dehydroepiandrosterone (DHEA) supplementation may improve cognition in women with postmenopausal confusion but does not benefit those without cognitive impairment.
 More long-term studies are required to study the efficacy of DHEA and its role in cognition and postmenopausal women.